geopan/geopan.github.io/_posts/2015-08-05-map-tile-server-mongodb-express-mapnik.md

 * Map tiles
 * Pbf (Vector tiles)

 We will create a simple map portal using leaflet and mapbox-gl for testing this 3 formats.
-The magic of this is that all the code will be written in Javascript.
+All the code will be written in Javascript.